Crixpx/SuperLumic/README.md

 What is SuperLumic?
 ----------------
 SuperLumic Coin (SLC) is a new cryptocurrency available to the community.
 Our coin will take community opinions into consideration with governance deployment to MN holders.
 SuperLumic Coin has a very unique game changing implementation planned for Q4 of 2018.
 Our team is in the process of preparing to file a patent application with the US Patent and Trademark office (USPTO) in Q2 of 2018.
-Further details will be annocued to the community once the patent has been filed with USPTO.
+Further details will be announced to the community once the patent has been filed with USPTO.
 Based on the leader of masternode cryptocurrency - Dash.
 SuperLumic has been enhanced and further developed.
 SLC features the masternode technology with 80% block reward, near-instant and secure payments as well as anonymous transactions.

 Additional information, wallets, specifications & roadmap: https://www.superlumic.co